musana-engineering/musana.engineering.github.io/_posts/2017-04-06-platform-engineering-on-k8s-part1.markdown

 - Ensure that you have the necessary permissions and access to create and manage resources within your Azure subscription.
 - While not strictly required, I recommend using a modern code editor like **Visual Studio Code.** This will make it easier to work with the code samples and configuration files provided throughout the series.

-- Having a good understanding of Kubernetes concepts and architecture will be beneficial as we'll be deploying and interacting with Kubernetes throughout the series.
+**Note:** Having a good understanding of Kubernetes concepts and architecture will be beneficial as we'll be deploying and interacting with Kubernetes throughout the series.
 Please note the principles and tools discussed in this series are transferable to other cloud providers and Kubernetes distributions, allowing you to adapt the solution to your preferred environment.

-## Implementation Laying the Foundation
+## Implementation
 In this first part of the series, we'll focus on setting up the foundational infrastructure and services required for our internal developer platform implementation.

 We'll start by defining our infrastructure requirements using Terraform's declarative language.
 This includes provisioning a Kubernetes cluster, configuring networking and security settings, and setting up any necessary storage or database resources.